Rap?

 Rap? is the debut EP by American rapper Tierra Whack.
 It was released on December 2, 2021, by Interscope Records.
 The album is mainly produced by J Melodic and conscripts other producers including J-Louis, Sam Gellaitry and T-Minus.
+It's the first installment of her style-changing EP trilogy, and was followed by the next installments Pop? and R&B? the same year.

 Critical reception

 The EP received positive reviews.
 Pitchfork gave the EP a 6.0 out of 10 rating, saying: "The Philadelphia rapper's new EP may be more straightforward than usual, but even at her most conventional, Whack is at least attempting to keep you off-balance."